-When operated correctly, it’s possible to make a lot of money from an oven cleaning business.
+When operated correctly, it’s possible to generate a significant turnover from an oven cleaning business.
 In order to maximise profits, it’s important to follow a business plan and use efficient techniques.
 Many would-be oven cleaners jump head first into the industry without properly assessing their costs, this can lead very quickly to collapse.
 Taking time to get your numbers straight will ensure that you can measure success and plan for the future.

 Do professional oven cleaning companies clean ovens in a different way?

-From the professional franchises to the independent man and his van, there are plenty of different ways that professional clean ovens.
-The most efficient way to do so is with the help of an electric-heated dip tank fitted into a van.
-Professionally trained oven cleaners understand how to take apart every style of oven, so that each component can be degreased and cleaned properly.
+From the professional franchises to the independent man and his van, there are plenty of different ways that people clean ovens.
+The most efficient way to do so is with the help of an electric or gas heated dip tank fitted into a van.
+Oven cleaners trained as specialists understand how to take apart every style of oven, so that each component can be degreased and cleaned properly.
 The oven can then be reassembled in the customer’s home as if it were brand new.

 How do I start an oven cleaning company?

-- Determine a business plan including the cost of equipment, training, insurance and any overheads.
-You should then be able to work out how many oven cleans you will need to book in order to say in the black.
+- Determine a business plan including the cost of equipment, training, insurance and all overheads.
+You should then be able to work out how many oven cleans (and at what cost) you will need to book in order to say in the black.

 - Choose to either start from scratch, buy a business outright or invest in a franchise model to get the ball rolling.

 - Get on the job experience or hands-on training with a professional, so that you can confidently take apart and reassemble any oven that is put in front of you.

 - Market your business thoroughly to start finding customers to fill your books.
 If you’re independent, do whatever you can to generate sales leads.
 If you’re a franchisee then your franchisor should support you with marketing.
 If you’ve bought a business outright, then you should have a pre-existing customer database to work with.